algorithmixx/berry-frame/README.md

 to BERRY_HOME.

 If you are on the _Raspberry Pi_: Copy `` node_modules/berry-frame/bin/berry``
 to BERRY_HOME and make it executable.
+Also call ``sudo apt-get install libasound2-dev`` because its header file will be needed during the Raspi-specific second installation step.

 Now call ``berry`` (or ``./berry`` on the Raspi) to check if the installation works.
 You should see a _syntax help_ on how to start a _berry_.